5 Benefits of a Summer Internship in Africa

 On top of confidence and a sense of direction, you can expect to develop professional and practical skills through your internship.
 Whatever your focus is, you can expect to have a hands-on work experience within your organization; skills that are transferrable to many different future jobs.

-5. You’ll create lasting bonds with the greater Roots family of change makers
+5. Create lasting bonds with like-minded change makers

 Doing good alone isn’t as fulfilling as being part of a community that’s driven by social change.
 The moment you sign up for a Roots internship, you’ll become part of a group of international students doing meaningful internships across Africa – and, sometimes, remotely.
 Along your journey you can expect to meet team members and other interns who are passionate, self-motivated, warm-hearted, and full of curiosity and drive.
 If you believe you’ll be a good addition to our community, don’t hesitate to reach out!